 How do you envision the DAM working?
 This sounds like a loaded question, but it’s not.
 Even though you might not know much about DAM at this point, you probably have a good idea of how you imagine the system will help improve things.
 That vision is good enough.
 In fact, if you stay focused on realizing your vision, you’re less likely to get sidetracked by features and other aspects of the DAM that might seem interesting, but will ultimately not solve your primary problems or satisfy your goals.

 If you’re new to DAM, set aside some time this weekend to read DAM Survival Guide.
 There’s no better resource for understanding all the steps required to plan a digital asset management initiative.
-You can buy DAM Survival Guide from Amazon or you can download a free 100+ page excerpt from Picturepark right now.
+You can buy DAM Survival Guide from Amazon.

 Come up with a shortlist of vendors